jdeath/Hubspace-Homeassistant/README.md

 If you have an outlet or transfomer, just add the name of the parent device from the hubspace app.
 Do not add the separate outlet's/transformer's names.
 The integration will figure it out and make entities called light.friendlyname_outlet_X or light.friendlyname_transformer_X where X is 1,2,3 depending on how many outputs in has.

+This integrations polls the cloud for updates.
+So, it will take time to register a change.
 ### Support for a new model

 Please make a github issue if you want support for a new model.
 I will need your help to test.